tpage99/wcpartners/src/pages/resources/COVID-19.md

 [Read more about guidelines from the CDC on how to handle anxiety and stress](https://www.cdc.gov/coronavirus/2019-ncov/prepare/managing-stress-anxiety.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Fabout%2Fcoping.html)

 [Helpful Expert Tips and Resources from the Anxiety and Depression Association of America](https://adaa.org/finding-help/coronavirus-anxiety-helpful-resources)

+### NAMI Support Groups

+The National Alliance on Mental Illness (NAMI) of Southwest Missouri is continuing to host support groups for panic, anxiety, OCD, depression, suicide survivors, and more.
+Please visit their Facebook for more information about participating in groups: https://www.facebook.com/NamiSwmo/

 ---